m-at1/Allure/README.md

   - Alloy induces a MVC pattern with Central Controller, Client Session Controllers and Model for the server; View Actor, Controller Actor(s) for the client.
     </br></br>
 - 🎭 ***Actor-driven Reactivity***
   - Alloy refabricates Roblox's Actors into a much more controllable representation.
-Model and View utilize state machinery and communication is represented as a data stream.
+Model and View utilize state machinery and communication is represented as a strictly controlled data stream.

 # *Introducing*
 ## ⚛️ Reactive Programming: overly customizable state machinery and observables